Skip to main content

 Salesforce

-Trust crisis: 68% of Aussies won't buy from brands they don't trust, according Twilio 2024 consumer study
+Trust crisis: 68% of Aussies won't buy from brands they don't trust, according to Twilio 2024 consumer study

 Twilio's 2024 Consumer Preferences Report reveals a significant trust issue among Australian consumers, with 68% stating they would not purchase from a brand they do not trust.
 The report, based on a global survey of 3,900 consumers, including 300 Australians, highlights the importance of trust in brand-consumer relationships.